There are some obvious pros and cons of living in Chicago, but you don’t really know unless you’ve lived there for a while.

 A real conversation I had with my husband one night in San Diego was re: the thermostat.
 He claimed it was 72 degrees in the house, but I argued that the thing must be broken because my extremities felt like they had just done the polar plunge.

-Con: The same weather you’re enduring can get pretty bad.
+Con: That same weather can get pretty bad.

 Brian and I moved in together during one of Chicago’s “snowmageddons.”

-My father-in-law was visiting from Minnesota at the time to help us out, and was, as a result, snowed in with us.
-I was a teacher at the time, and we had our first round of snow days since the 1980s.
+My father-in-law was visiting from Minnesota at the time to help us out and was snowed in with us.
+I was a teacher then, and we had our first round of snow days since the 1980s.
 We were all expected to work from home, and businesses were shut down.
-Whoa, that sounds familiar.

 When Brian and I were planning to move to San Diego, we got a lot of this: “But won’t you miss the seasons?”

-Do you mean the one where you don’t see the sun for three months or the one where you think things are finally warming up until a snowstorm comes through and dashes any positive feelings you were feeling?
+Do you mean the one where you don’t see the sun for three months?
+Or are you talking about the one where you think things are finally warming up until a snowstorm comes through and dashes any positive feelings you were feeling?

 Oh, you mean summer, when the humidity is so intense that riding public transportation is like sharing a sauna with anyone who happens to be riding along with you at the time.